Peliha-ip/Burrowed-Bonds/README.md

 - Cowboys attack hostile mobs on sight.
 - Woodpeckers drum on wooden, copper, and iron-related blocks to communicate their territory.
 They do forage on trees for food.
 - Cameleons can change their color to communicate their feelings.
+- If there are enough villagers to spawn cats or dogs, hamsters won't spawn since hamsters are very fragile prey pets.
+- Hamster wheels are a great way to protect hamsters from predators, even if hamster wheels won't negate fall damage or stress from the sight of a predator.
+A way to tell if a hamster is about to take stress damage is if they start trembling.
+Once at that point, act quickly because they only have 2 HP, barely more than a small slime or magma cube.

 Advancements:
 - Ancient Kin (attach an armadillo, an anteater, a sloth, a glyptodont, and a ground sloth on a lead)